 managing and maintaining the campsite.
 Wim and Marja Sjoukes do most of the work, together with their daughter

-Linda.
+Linda and her partner Willi.
 The other Sjoukes children - Joost, Ruud and Julia - stand in every now and then.

 We welcome you to our campground!